 There was no exploration drilling activity at the Gladiator deposit during the quarter.
 The Company received all pending assays from 2022 drilling campaign and is updating the geological interpretation.
-Detailed engineering work will be required to submit a permit application for the construction of an exploration ramp underground to the provincial authorities.
+Detailed engineering work is ongoing to submit a permit application for the construction of an underground exploration ramp to the provincial authorities by the end of this year.

 The Company decided, at the end of last year, to process the samples for assays analysis to an external lab instead of being processed at the Bachelor assay lab.
-Starting January 2023 all assays are sent to ActLabs, an external certified laboratory.
+Starting January 2023 all assays are sent to an external certified laboratory.

 The Company has revised the scope of the expansion for the Bachelor Mill Complex at a daily throughput of 1,800 tpd (compared to 2,400 tpd in the original expansion request) and maintains the same capacity for the tailings management facility ("TMF") of an additional 8 million tonnes.
-A third set of questions was received from COMEX and the Company is reviewing the document and will provide answers later this year.
+A third set of questions was received from COMEX.
+The Company is reviewing the questions and will provide answers later this year.